hniloy96/backend-storyteller/README.md

 DAY 1

-create a repo for frontend and backend work on the backend.
+ - create a repo for frontend and backend
+ - work on the backend.

 DAY 2

-start connecting frontend
+ - start connecting frontend
-continue work on finishing backend
+ - continue work on finishing backend

 DAY 3

-Finish the backend to meet MVP start working on stretch goals
+ - Finish the backend to meet MVP
+ - start working on stretch goals

 DAY 4

-Work on CSS and styling
+ - Work on CSS and styling
-progress on stretch goals
+ - progress on stretch goals

 DAY 5

-Deploy the site
+ - Deploy the site
-Finish CSS
+ - Finish CSS
-progress on stretch goals
+ - progress on stretch goals
-SATURDAY

-finish stretch goals
-fix whatever CSS is left
-Debug
-SUNDAY

-finish up whatever is left